 The Jackal is an entry-level crossbow, ideal for the ones who don’t want to spend a fortune.
 Great features for both target practice and hunting at an affordable price, beginners and seasoned hunters alike.
 Preferred by experienced hunters as well for excellent features at a meager price.

 #2.
 Barnett Quad 400 Crossbow – Best for speed & accuracy at an affordable price

 Update: The Quad 400 is no longer readily available on the market.
-Instead, check out the latest crossbow in the Quad family.
+Instead, check out the other crossbow in the Quad family.

 ✅ Video – Watch a short video review

 This one is an older and trendy compound model as well, still available to purchase.
 The Quad 400 is a compound bow that has been an all-time favorite, very versatile all-around.
 It has been completely redesigned with improved materials and added features to maintain its favorite status among hunters.
 It has the speed and accuracy in delivering the bolt.

 One notable innovation in the Quad 400 is the lightweight gas-assist composite stock, never seen before.
 It also comes with a cocking device attachment, integrated with the crossbow.

 It comes in a package that includes the Quad 400 crossbow, quick detach quiver, and three 22-inch arrows.